Olivier-Boudeville/OSDL-Orge/src/doc/appendices/Orge-orders-of-magnitude.rst

+:raw-latex:`\pagebreak`

 .. _orders of magnitude:

 Some scales and orders of magnitude
 -----------------------------------

+To help Scenario Writers, Game Masters and Players alike figuring out reasonable scales and values, some hints are given here.

 Most examples are taken from the corresponding `Wikipedia articles <http://en.wikipedia.org/wiki/Category:Orders_of_magnitude>`_.